SpaceX launching 23 Starlink satellites from Florida this evening

 Breaking space news, the latest updates on rocket launches, skywatching events and more!

-This evening's launch will be the 39th orbital mission of the year already for SpaceX, and the 26th of 2024 devoted to building out the Starlink network.
+This evening's launch will be the 41st of the year for SpaceX, and the 28th of 2024 dedicated to building out the huge and ever-growing Starlink megaconstellation.
+There are nearly 5,800 operational Starlink satellites in LEO at the moment, according to astrophysicist and satellite tracker Jonathan McDowell.

-The megaconstellation currently consists of more than 5,700 operational satellites, and that number will continue growing far into the future.
-SpaceX has permission to deploy 12,000 Starlink craft in LEO, and it has applied for approval for another 30,000 on top of that.
+The Starlink launch could be the second half of a spaceflight doubleheader: A Rocket Lab Electron vehicle is slated to launch two satellites, including a NASA solar-sailing technology demonstrator, from New Zealand today during an hour-long window that opens at 6 p.m.
+EDT (2200 GMT).

 Join our Space Forums to keep talking space on the latest missions, night sky and more!
 And if you have a news tip, correction or comment, let us know at: community@space.com.